 Aaron J. Calderon, MD, FACP, SFHM

 Dr. Calderon is a native New Yorker who moved to beautiful Colorado in 2002.
 He has worked at Saint Joseph Hospital since then in multiple roles and became Program Director in 2014.
 He is tremendously dedicated to teaching the house staff so that they can deliver the highest quality patient care.
 His interests include bedside ultrasound, procedural training, preventive medicine, evidence-based medicine, and mentoring.
 He has held several leadership positions at Saint Joseph Hospital, including founder of the hospital's GME Simulation/Procedural Skills Lab and founding Co-Chair of the hospital's GME Simulation Committee.
 On a national level, Dr. Calderon has been an editor for NEJM Journal Watch Hospital Medicine since 2007.
-He is a MKSAP 17 and 18 Committee member and a contributor/reviewer for Board Basics 4 and 5 and the American College of Physicians’ Board Prep Curriculum.
-He has been an editor/speaker for MedStudy and since 2014 the Co-Director for the MedStudy Internal Medicine Certification Board Review Course.
+He has been a committee member/contributor to the American College of Physicians’ MKSAP program and an editor/speaker for MedStudy; since 2014 he has been the Co-Director for the MedStudy Internal Medicine Certification Board Review Course.
 In addition, he is very active in the American College of Physicians and the Association of Program Directors in Internal Medicine, where he served as Chair of the West Special Interest Group from 2006-2014.
 He has been a member of the Alliance for Academic Internal Medicine's Accreditation Committee, as well as, its subcommittee on Curricular & Teaching Aspects of Medical Education.
 Dr. Calderon is a Professor of Clinical Medicine at the University of Colorado where he has taught medical students the use of bedside ultrasound.
 He is a graduate of State University Health Science Center at Brooklyn, New York, and completed a combined residency at the New York Hospital-Cornell Medical Center and Memorial Sloan-Kettering Cancer Center.

 Richard H. Miranda, MD, FACP, FAAP